digas99/synchronous-serial-communication-system/README.md

 **On a second state of the project**, it is exptected that HEX [3..0] exits output the *checksum error* value and the initial *Data Size* should be set through a button.

-**On a final state**, as required by the project's guidelines, it should be implemented a *MuliSlave* communication, where the user can choose to which *Slave* will the *Master* send the data.
+**On a final state**, as required by the project's guidelines, it should be implemented a *MultiSlave* communication, where the user can choose to which *Slave* will the *Master* send the data.

 ## 4. User Guide
 ![fpga](https://i.imgur.com/tdeiHR1.png)